“You’re still awake? Usually, lovemaking knocks you out,” Mary said, slipping back into bed, “Not that I’m not complaining. What’s on your mind?”

 Mary waited a full minute before answering.

 “Having children is an affirmation, an affirmation which says: ‘This child is born for the future, to make the world a better place.’
-It is what The Matriarchy is all about.
+This is what The Matriarchy is all about.
 Our beginning is a given.
 Our ending is as well.
 The middle part—humanity’s messy struggle for existence, all the joy and despair, the love and the hate—that part is amenable, in an infinite variety of ways.
 The old way of eternal war between nations, between tribes, between men and women; it can change.
 That change has already begun.
 The challenge for us now is to avoid being swept up in the mælstrom of events which will come with these changes.
 Don’t falter now, Sean.
 You’ve gotten this far, take the chance—you just might succeed—and if you give up you will certainly have failed, failed just as much as if you never tried.”

 Now it was Sean’s turn to be silent.
 Finally, he spoke:

 “I won’t let you down.
 It’s just that I feel like sometimes I’m in over my head.”